-- 1. The consortium is requesting minimum funding from DTIF of at least €1.5 million over 3 years6. - 2.
-The consortium comprises at least 3 independent partners seeking funding from the DTIF including at least one SME7 and one other enterprise partner. - 3.
-The application is based on the key parameters that enterprises can claim up to 50% of their eligible costs; RPOs can claim up to 100% of their eligible costs; RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration. - 4.
-To drawdown funding under DTIF, applicants must be a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO). - 5.
+- to 100% of their eligible costs; RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration. - 4.
+Applicants must be a current client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO) at the closing date for receipt of applications7.
+An Agency reference number should be quoted by all enterprise partners. - 5.
 All project partners must be based in Ireland. - 6.
 All partners in the consortium have confirmed that they have the financial and operational capacity to participate. - 7.
-The application has been received via the online application system before the closing date of 10 February 2022 at 15:00 Irish Time. - 8.
-The application is complete i.e. all sections of the application form completed. - 9.
+The application has been received via the online submission system before the closing date of 31 May 2023 at 15:00 Irish Time. - 8.
+All company partners have provided financial information as set out in the DTIF Call 6 UiD questionnaire in excel format (available with this Guide and the illustrative application form on the Department's website) to the DTIF Financial Mailbox DTIFFinance@enterprise-ireland.com before the closing date of 31 May 2023 at 15:00 Irish Time. - 9.
+The application is complete i.e. all sections of the application form completed and all financial information provided by individual company participants.

 Where an RPO is part of a consortium, the participation of researchers has been approved by an authorised signatory for the RPO (e.g. Vice-President/Dean of Research).